-Communication Skills For Living
+Effective Communication Skills For Living

 This may seem obvious but this includes rehearsing your speech or presentation and practising all the communication skills we list below.

 Your speech or presentation needs a clear introduction, body, and conclusion.
 Think about how you are going to develop your argument.
-Will it flow in a chronological fashion or have flashbacks.
+Will it flow in a chronological fashion or have flashbacks?
 Will it start with a scene and then flow in a way that would explain how that scene arose?

-These are vital communication skills and can greatly enhance the meaning of your words and emaphasise the important points you make during your speech.
+These are vital communication skills and can greatly enhance the meaning of your words and emphasise the important points you make during your speech.
 But you should be careful not to overdo this as the more gestures you have, the more you diminish the impact of each one.

 Use of Voice

 This is so important when giving a presentation or speech.
 Many new speakers who are learning communication skills have great trouble doing this.
 So a good hack is to look at the forehead of the person you want to look at and it will appear to that person that you are looking him or her in the eye.

 Vocabulary and Word Pictures

-By describing scenes or situations vividly can stimulate the audiences senses and actually take them to the scene you are describing.
+By describing scenes or situations vividly can stimulate the audience’s senses and actually take them to the scene you are describing.

-Humour can be used to highlight a serious message or provide some light hearted relief and the use of humour is one of the most difficult communication skills to master as it is not about telling jokes but allowing the humour to come out of the speech.
+Humour can be used to highlight a serious message or provide some light-hearted relief and the use of humour is one of the most difficult communication skills to master as it is not about telling jokes but allowing the humour to come out of the speech.

-Why not join a local speaking club to help you master the above communication skills.
+Why not join a local speaking club to help you master the above effective communication skills.
 There you will be able to practise in front of a live audience and receive constructive feedback.